veeCan54/03-SplitHorizonDNS/README.md

 ## Summary

 **What did I learn?**
-1. I implemented one use case for Split View DNS.
-Another use case could be when we want to redirect a canary release internally first before rolling it out ot the users.
+I implemented one use case for Split View DNS.
+This architecture could also be used when we want to redirect a canary release internally first before rolling it out to the users.

 **No Mistakes this time - bonus points instead**
 I made a small next step in automating my infrastructure.
 Now I am able to reuse my simple corporate website from a git repository in any future projects.

 **TODO?**
 More hands on labs!
 Networking, here I come.